 The legacy group consists of students who have a close family member, usually a parent, who graduated from the college the student is applying to.
 For highly selective schools, applying as a legacy can increase your chances of admissions by up to 45 percentage points.

 The under-represented minority students group is probably the hook that gets the most attention.
 Studies show under-represented minorities have higher chances of being admitted.
-However, the most recent studies suggests being a legacy does more to increase your chances of admissions at highly selective colleges than being an under-represented minority.
+However, the studies suggests being a legacy does more to increase your chances of admissions at highly selective colleges than being an under-represented minority.

 Being a full-pay student generally doesn’t count as a hook until a college is filling the last slots for its freshman class.
 Given that there are relatively few competitive private colleges that are need blind in admissions, the last students admitted to a class are much more likely to be full-pay students than those with financial need.

-Admissions Hook Type 3: Personal Initiative
+College Admissions Hook Type 3: Personal Initiative

 The second category consists of students who just stand out from other students because of their accomplishments and interests.
 The truly effective hooks are independent of the usual classifications.
 In other words, being the president of a club, valedictorian, team captain, youth group volunteer, or newspaper editor doesn’t count.